 In some cases, you’ll get a special dye injected into your arm before the exam.
 It’s called a contrast agent, and it helps make the images of your knee even clearer.
 You may feel a cool sensation after you get the injection.

 During the exam, you’re usually alone in the room.
 An MRI technologist will be outside, performing the exam from a computer.
-She can see you the whole time and will talk to you via a two-way intercom.
+They can see you the whole time and will talk to you via a two-way intercom.

 You won’t feel anything during the scan.
 But if it’s your first MRI, you may be surprised by how loud it is.
 The machine makes thumping, knocking, and humming sounds.
 The technologist will probably offer you headphones or earplugs.
-If she doesn't, you can ask for them.
+If they don't, you can ask for them.

 After the exam, the technician will send images to a radiologist, who will send a report to your doctor.
 You’ll be able to drive yourself home and continue your day as you normally would.

 Remove All Metal